OthankQ/100-days-of-code/r1-log.md

 ### R2D5

 Got tired of the node tutorial and decided to do some research and built a REST API with node from scratch.
 Also started looking into Python and machine learning for a side interest.
-Scikit looks confusing to use.
+Scikit looks confusing to us

+### R2D6

+Attempted to write another Node API with a mongoDB database attached.
+Couldn't follow through because I couldn't connect their cluster to my application.
+Looking for a good article on how to do that with postgreSQL.
+Still searching.